oleggrishechkin/react-tagged-state/README.md

 sync();
 ```

-It called automatically when you read any computed, but sometimes you need to call `sync` manually.
+> 💡 `sync` called automatically when you read any computed.

 ## Concurrent Mode